Subhani Hassimdeen

-Biography

-He was born in a family of four brothers.
-He pursued his primary education at Zahira College.
-He went onto represent Zahira College in both athletics and football.
-He was born in a family of sports background as three of his brothers also played football representing Sri Lanka.
-The Hassimdeen family had four brothers - Naheem Hassimdeen, Muzzamil Hassimdeen and Farook Hassimdeen who went onto play top flight football at international level from 1951 to 1986 for record 35 successive years.

-Career
+Early life

+Subhani was born in Ceylon into the prominent Hassimdeen sporting family of Slave Island.
+He was one of four brothers—Naheem Hassimdeen, Muzammil Hassimdeen and Farook Hassimdeen—who collectively represented Ceylon at international level football for a continuous 35-year period from 1951 to 1986.
+The family belonged to the Sri Lankan Malay community.

+Subhani started playing football at a young age, representing Newnham Playground at age 8, and later played for Zahira College at age 14, where he also pursued his primary education.

+Club career

+Subhani progressed to Sri Lanka’s first division, playing for Eleven Youngsters FC, Black Square FC and Victory FC, and in 1965 joined the Royal Ceylon Air Force football team, helping them win the Inter-Services Championship.

+He later signed for Wellawatta Spinning & Weaving Mills, captaining the side to unbeaten league and knockout titles in the Mercantile League in 1970 and 1971.
+Over his domestic career he also represented Combined Services, the City Football League, the Colombo League and the Mercantile League representative teams in local competitions.
+In the Ran Pandu Football Festival in 1974, he was voted the best footballer.

+International career

-He donned the Sri Lanka national team jersey in 1965.
-He played a vital pivotal role in helping Sri Lanka to secure runners-up finish at the 1968 Aga Khan Gold Cup.
+Subhani donned the Sri Lanka national team jersey in 1965.
+He played a vital pivotal role in helping Ceylon Colts XI to secure runners-up finish at the 1968 Aga Khan Gold Cup.
 He also captained the national side in 1972 at several international tournaments in Malaysia, Singapore and India.
 He was also a key member of Sri Lanka's famous tours to countries such as Israel, West Germany, England and Iran with his brother Muzammil Hassimdeen.
 He was also instrumental in assisting Sri Lanka to win the 1970 Southern Quadrangular Football Tournament.

 His final international appearance in Sri Lankan colours came during the 1975 Vittal Memorial Trophy Tournament which was held in Tamil Nadu.
 He scored a match winning goal in the semi-finals of the 1975 Vittal Memorial Trophy Tournament which propelled Sri Lanka to the final.
-He also played club football playing against the top league foreign clubs including the likes of Nuremberg FC, Essen FC, Pallenberg, Manchester FC, Moscow Dynamo, Dallas Tornados and Macabi FC.
+With the national team, he also played international friendlies against touring club sides such as Nuremberg, Essen, Pallenberg and SC Wacker 04 of Germany, Maccabi of Israel, Dallas Tornado of USA, Žalgiris and Dynamo Moscow of the Soviet Union, and Manchester City and Southampton of England.

+Rugby career

+Hassimdeen briefly played rugby for the Havelock Sports Club Bambaras side in 1971 while continuing his football commitments.